johnros/johnros.github.com/_posts/2015-06-12-building-blocks-of-machine-learning.md

 ## Inductive Bias
 Inductive bias is the idea that without constraining the class of prediction function ("hypothesis" in the learning literature), there is non point in learning.
 Indeed, our predictions and approximation will be overfitted to the sample, and perform poorly on new data.

-Inductive bias can be introduced in seveal ways:
+Inductive bias can be introduced in several ways:

 - By restricting the functional form of your predictors (the "hypothesis class").
 - By preferring simple solutions, i.e., adding regularization.